 Pain and Suffering

-Damages stemming from pain and suffering are a type of non-economic damages.
+Damages related to pain and suffering are a type of non-economic damages.
 These damages may be more difficult to calculate but can have a serious impact on victims.
 These damages account for the physical pain and emotional distress the victim suffered because of the accident.
 Our Naperville personal injury lawyers can help victims fight for pain and suffering damages in their personal injury lawsuit.

 Loss of Enjoyment of Life

-Damages stemming from a loss of enjoyment of life account for a victim’s inability to enjoy their daily hobbies, activities, or other interests as they did before their injury.
+Damages stemming from a loss of enjoyment of life account for a victim’s inability to enjoy their daily activities, hobbies, or other interests they enjoyed before their injury.
 These are another form of non-economic damages that may be difficult to prove.

 Loss of Consortium

-Loss of consortium damages are another form of non-economic damages.
+Damages for “loss of consortium” are another form of non-economic damages.
 This type of damages seeks to repay spouses for the loss of intimacy incurred because of their loved one’s injury.

 Punitive Damages